Adeolujoseph/-Retailstore_ETL_pipeline_project/README.md

 3. Data Transformation (DBT) :
    a.
 All tables are loaded into the staging area
+   b.
+Integration of  several customer-related tables into one Customer table
+   c.
+Creating a snapshot of the Customer table (for SCD type 2) in the intermediate layer
+   d.
+Creating a daily sales facts table in the intermediate layere
+   e.
+Creating the customer dimension and weekly_sales_inventory models in the marts layer using the intermediate models

 5. Integration of some raw tables, such as several customer-related tables, into one table.
 6. Creation of a new fact table with additional metrics:
     sum_qty_wk: Sum of sales_quantity for the current week.